CREDENTIALS

 Licensed Services and Accreditations

-The Pierce County Alliance is licensed by the State of Washington for substance use disorder treatment and mental health therapy as well as problem gambling issues..
+The Pierce County Alliance is licensed by the State of Washington for substance use disorder treatment, mental health therapy and domestic violence counseling.

 All substance use counselor staff are state-certified as treatment professionals and all mental health counselors are licensed therapists.

-The agency is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) for meeting high standards of operations that support a “person-centered” approach for clientele as well as staff.
+The agency is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) for meeting high standards of operations that support a “person-centered” approach for both clients and staff.

-In 2014, PCA received a “Community Transformation Award” from the National Association of Drug Court Professionals (NADCP) for its work in “…reducing drug addiction and crime, restoring hope and reuniting families.
+In 2014, the Pierce County Alliance received a “Community Transformation Award” from the National Association of Drug Court Professionals (NADCP) for its work in “…reducing drug addiction and crime, restoring hope and reuniting families.

-The Pierce County Alliance (PCA) has worked in collaboration with federal, state, and local justice systems to address treatment issues of the offender population with programs such as TASC (Treatment Alternatives to Street Crime).
+The Pierce County Alliance (PCA) has worked in collaboration with federal, state, and local justice systems to address treatment issues of the offender population since its inception over 50 years ago.
 These efforts were substantially expanded with the advent of “drug treatment courts” in the early 1990’s.
-PCA, in conjunction with the Pierce County Superior Court and the Pierce County Council, began one of the earliest felony drug court programs in the country.
+Pierce County Alliance, in conjunction with the Pierce County Superior Court and the Pierce County Council, began one of the earliest felony drug court programs in the country.
 Thanks to the awarding of several substantial federal, state and city grants, the program was expanded to include a family drug court, i.e., the Family Recovery Court.

-Additional grant awards have allowed PCA to incorporate mental health therapy to address the co-occurring disorders of substance use and mental health issues within the context of an integrated program.
+Additional grant awards have allowed the Pierce County Alliance to incorporate mental health therapy to address the co-occurring disorders of substance use and mental health issues within the context of an integrated treatment program.

-Additional grants have allowed PCA to expand to include medication-assisted treatment (MAT) with the use of Suboxone and Vivitrol.
-PCA is also licensed to provide treatment services for problem gambling disorders.
+More recent grants have allowed the Pierce County Alliance to expand it services to include medication-assisted treatment (MAT) with the use of Suboxone and Vivitrol.